setbootstrap/bootstrap/README.md

 # setbootstrap
-setBootstrap is a collection of free to download Bootstrap themes and templates.
+setBootstrap is a free collection of Bootstrap themes and templates.